Sangeet Natak Akademi: Institutions and centres

-The facilities
+Facilities

 The academy is an important source of information and offers the following facilities.

-The audio-visual archive
+Audio–visual archive

 The academy's audio-visual archive has several audio/video tapes, photographs and films.
 It is the largest archive of its kind in the country and is extensively drawn upon for research on the performing arts of India.

-The library
+Library

 The academy maintains a reference library consisting of about 22,000 books.

 Books on several subjects including Dance, Drama, Music, Theatre, Sociology, Folklore, Tribal Studies, Indian History and Culture, Indian Art, Religion and Epics, Mythology, Anthropology and Reference works such as Encyclopedias, Dictionaries, Yearbooks, Bibliographies, Indexes and Newspaper clippings about Academy Awards and eminent artistes in the field of performing arts, can be found here.

 Gallery of musical instruments

-The academy has a museum-cum-gallery of musical instruments in Bhapang vadan, New Delhi.
-There are more than 200 musical instruments on display here.
+The academy has a museum-gallery of musical instruments in Bhapang vadan, New Delhi.
+There are more than 200 musical instruments on display there.

 Documentation unit

 It has a documentation unit that collects and records works of masters in the field of music, dance and theatre on audio and video to help researchers.
 The academy produces several in-house publications.